-Every Eurojackpot ticket has a 1 in 95 million chance of scooping the grand prize, and a 1 in 5.9 million chance of taking the second largest prize.
-There are a total of 7 numbers on a Eurojackpot ticket, including 5 main numbers and 2 bonus numbers.
+Every Eurojackpot line has a 1 in 95 million chance of scooping the grand prize, and a 1 in 5.9 million chance of taking the second largest prize.
+There are a total of 7 numbers on a Eurojackpot line, including 5 main numbers and 2 bonus numbers.
 All 7 are needed in order to win the jackpot, with 5 main numbers returning the third highest prize and 5 main numbers and 1 bonus number winning the second highest prize.

 What follows is an updated list of Eurojackpot odds, covering all 12 of the prize tiers, from the smallest prize, which is paid out to players who get just 2 main numbers and 1 bonus number, right on through to the jackpot.